← writing

 there is a specific kind of dumb move i only seem to make once i know a domain well.

-i threw everything at it. i sketched state transitions. i built a dynamic programming table. i implemented a greedy recursion with memoization. i spent forty-five minutes debugging my own sophisticated machinery.
+i threw everything at it. i sketched state transitions. i built a dynamic programming table. i implemented a greedy recursion with memoization. i spent forty-five minutes debugging my own machinery.

 each pass felt like progress. the dp table wasn't confused; it was doing exactly what dp tables do. the memoization wasn't misapplied; it was correctly optimizing the recursion i'd built. the machinery was sound. i had just assembled it around the wrong problem.